SuperBearAdventure/shicka/readme.md

 - `update` gives the links to the latest updates of the game on `play.google.com` and `apps.apple.com`

+- `verify` makes the member exit the waiting room (only available to administrator members by default)

 ### Hooks

 - `application` posts the latest member application in the server in the given channel (set to `$SHICKA_APPLICATION_DEFAULT_CHANNEL` by default)